 “I am a legal person here”

 How the detainees were treated inside Xanthi Police Station is concerning.
-Not only was the cell described as “filthy” and “overcrowded”, the officers stripped them of their valuables, clothes and shoes.
-Indeed, despite confiscating their money – the respondent himself had 130 euros seized – the officers told the detainees that they could only buy food and water.
+Not only was the cell described as “filthy” and “overcrowded”, the men in uniform stripped them of their valuables, clothes and shoes.
+Indeed, despite confiscating their money – the respondent himself had 130 euros seized – the men in uniforms told the detainees that they could only buy food and water.
 “You guys have taken our money, so how are we supposed to buy stuff for ourselves”, the respondent recalled asking the police.

 Wider reports have flagged up numerous issues inside Greek pre-removal facilities, including unsanitary conditions, an impossibility of seeing visitors and insufficient access to healthcare.
-Amplifying this anxiety, the detainees were denied a translator or any information from the officers as to what was happening.
+Amplifying this anxiety, the detainees were denied a translator or any information from the men in uniforms as to what was happening.
 The respondent said:

 “They [the police] were not talking to them … they was just hitting them and throwing them into the room.”